InfectedBytes/GameJoltDotNet/README.md

 Xamarin.Mac | 3.0
 Xamarin.Android | 7.0
 Universal Windows Platform | 10.0

+Furthermore an additional package targeting the `.NET` Framework 4.5 is provided.

 It can even be used with Unity, by changing Unity's [runtime scripting](https://docs.unity3d.com/Manual/ScriptingRuntimeUpgrade.html) environment.